 October 2017: I haven’t done any serious collographs yet as I did not have anyway of printing them.
 Now that I have access to a print studio I will start working on this wonderful method of printmaking.

-Everything I do at this stage of my printmaking seems to be experimental! which is a nice way of saying it’s hit and miss largely!
+March 2017: Everything I do at this stage of my printmaking seems to be experimental! which is a nice way of saying it’s hit and miss largely!
 I need to plan a print from beginning to end.
-I went to Intaglio yesterday – the most unfriendly shop in London by the way! and bought feathers, green ink, some lovely Zerkall paper and a new baren.
+I went to Intaglio yesterday and bought feathers, green ink, some lovely Zerkall paper and a new baren.

 23 March: Glue Prints

 I have just made a quick glue print using pva squeezed onto daler board with acrylic gel medium brushed on for dark areas.
 I will let it dry overnight and in the morning seal the plate with two coats of shellac (golden). the glue definitely provides a surface, almost a painterly type of surface, but it prints light.

 11th March 2017: My collagraph plate (see below) dried overnight, however pva is not strong and you really need to finally coat a collograph with 2 coats of shellac

 I tried to print using rolled up scourer to apply the ink in the same way that ink is applied when printing etchings – using a thick plastic square to apply the oil based ink, but that produced a very faint print, albeit the paper was too thick for this type of printing, a kind of Fabriano 120 gsm, anyway too thick.